pkrzekotowski/ai-photo-description/README.md

 ## Security Notes

+- ⚠️ This is a public repository - be extra careful with sensitive data
 - Never commit `.env` files containing sensitive information
 - Always use environment variables for API keys and secrets
 - Keep your OpenAI API key secure and rotate it if compromised
+- If you accidentally commit sensitive data:
+  1. Immediately revoke/rotate the exposed credentials
+  2. Contact GitHub support to purge the sensitive data
+  3. Use `git filter-branch` or BFG Repo Cleaner to remove secrets from history

 ## Troubleshooting